I've got a fever, and the only prescription is more points dancing across my screen. In a previous blog post, I covered

 That covers a very basic (and almost my complete) understanding of shaders.
 Disappointing, right?
 I know and I'm sorry.
 Turns out, however, that's almost all you need to know to get started, so let's try drawing with them before we get to animating.

-a working example.
+Here's a link to a working example.
 If you want to take a look at all the example code at once, check it out.

 Now before we get to anything too fancy, let's start by defining a few constants and creating our "dataset" of 100,000 points.